scylladb/scylladb/docs/troubleshooting/node-joined-without-any-data.rst

    Actual directories might be different than above, check your ``scylla.yaml`` to validate.

 #.
 Once all the new nodes are decommissioned, add them again with the :doc:`correct procedure </operating-scylla/procedures/cluster-management/add-node-to-cluster/>`.
-Do not add the nodes with the ``auto_bootstrap`` flag set to *False*.

 Other important considerations: